4ntriksh/CyberSecPortal/README.md

-# CyberSecPortal-VIEH-Group-Project
+# CyberSecPortal
-In This repositary All the required files for the 1st cryptography project are placed numerically.
+In This repositary All the required files for the cryptography project are placed numerically.
 Enjoy learning.